Alexandra Boltasseva: Education and career

 Boltasseva studied her bachelor and masters in physics at the Moscow Institute of Physics and Technology, completing her research projects on quantum-well lasers at the Lebedev Physical Institute.
-She moved to the Technical University of Denmark for her PhD studies in nanophotonics and nanofabrication, working with Sergey I. Bozhevolnyi.
+She moved to the Technical University of Denmark for her PhD studies in nanophotonics and nanofabrication, where she wants to create a new device through innovative optical materials, advanced fabrication methods and more; working with Sergey I. Bozhevolnyi.
 Following her PhD, Boltasseva worked at two photonics start-up companies before returning to the Technical University of Denmark as a postdoc and subsequently an associate professor.
 In 2008 she moved to Purdue University and is currently the Ron And Dotty Garvin Tonjes Distinguished Professor of Electrical and Computer Engineering, as well as holding a courtesy appointment in Materials Engineering.